 Nuts are also a good source of fat, fiber and protein which can keep us full for a longer period.
 Mummies who breastfeed their babies feel hungry faster.
 Snacking nuts instead of other simple sugar is more beneficial for your health.
 Keep the nuts in a container which is easy and convenient for you.
 You can check on MumChecked for storage containers.

-All in all, eating right is one of the key elements to boost your mood and embrace a brand a new day.
+All in all, eating right is one of the key elements to boost your mood and embrace a brand new day.
 It’s challenging to adapt yourself into a new role as a mom.
-Keep yourself healthy and happy by eating the balanced and nutritious food.
-It always helps to promote to a positive outlook in your life.
+Keep yourself healthy and happy by eating balanced and nutritious food.
+It always helps to promote a positive outlook in your life.

 - Delicious & Nourishing Dishes For Mums in Confinement

 - How Food Can Affect Your Moods